-Poverty and child neglect are related, but poverty does not cause neglect.
-Although poverty does not cause neglect, poverty permeates neglecting families.
+Poverty and child neglect are related, but it's important to note that poverty does not cause neglect.
+And although poverty does not cause neglect, poverty permeates neglecting families.

 What is the difference between poverty and neglect?